- Booster Gold

 B. 8.
 Where can copies of the original texts be obtained?

 When Boosterrific.com debuted in 2007, most of Booster Gold's adventures were well out of print, and back issues were only available via comics specality shops.
 However, in years since, with the rise in Booster's profile and the growing popularity of digital comics, most have now been reprinted or released in digital formats.
 Physical reprint collections are included in the Boosterrific database as unique entries.

 As a fan of comic books, I encourage anyone interested in any aspect or genre of the medium to locate a retailer or reseller to further their hobby.

 B. 9.
 How did you calculate the Near Mint values shown for comic books?

-Most values were taken as listed from the Overstreet Comic Book Price Guide.
-I do not purchase a new guide every year, so some prices may be slightly outdated.
+Most values have been taken as listed from the Overstreet Comic Book Price Guide, for years the industry standard in valuing back issue prices.
+I do not purchase a new guide every year, so some prices may be outdated.